Build a Better Connection with Your Boss By Asking These 8 Questions

 Her performance reviews are always solid, but never outstanding.
 She likes her job and the people she works with, but she’s beginning to feel like she’s treading water.
 Her mentor tells her, “just ask your boss,” but every time Elizabeth’s tried to approach the subject, she’s chickened out.

 Elizabeth needs to set up a meeting with her boss just on this topic, rather than trying to squeeze it in as a footnote to some other meeting.
 She should also do it outside the context of a formal performance review.
 Let this be its own event.
-Here’s an approach and a menu I’ve developed for Elizabeth.
+Here is an approach, I’ve developed to help Elizabeth– maybe you will find it helpful too.

 Questions You Should Ask Your Boss